 Please read below our school curriculum statement.
-Subject-specific curriculum statements are available on request.
+Subject-specific curriculum statements are available at the bottom of this page.
 Information about how we make the curriculum accessible for those with disabilities or special educational needs is included in the 'St John's SEND Offer' report in the 'SEND & Inclusion' section of the Learning tab; this is in compliance with the Equality Act 2010 and the Special Educational Needs & Disability Regulations 2014.

 At St John’s CE Primary School, our aim is to teach a diverse range of high-quality lessons, inspiring children to think innovatively, develop their individual creativity and, above all, ignite a passion for learning, whilst fulfilling the requirements of the National Curriculum.
 We provide a curriculum that aims to cultivate curiosity, concentration, resilience, imagination, determination, cooperation and collaboration – therein promoting a lifelong love and enjoyment of learning.
 Our Christian ethos underpins our entire educational environment and helps to instil in children our school values of respect, thankfulness, truthfulness, forgiveness, hope and love.
 We value their voices, encouraging them to contribute to the ongoing development of the curriculum.